-- LVC’s CSD and SLP program, which welcomes its first capped-enrollment class in fall 2017, will educate students to be competent, ethical clinicians able to serve persons with speech-language-hearing disorders.
+- LVC’s CSD and SLP program, which welcomed its first capped-enrollment class in fall 2017, educates students to be competent, ethical clinicians able to serve persons with speech-language-hearing disorders.

 - At present, the number of applications for graduate-level course work in SLP far exceeds the available openings in graduate schools.
 However, at LVC, students meeting all course and GPA requirements after their third year are automatically admitted into the graduate-level SLP master’s program.

 - The new program will join three highly competitive and in-demand programs of study in the health professions.
-The Physical Therapy Program boasts 100 percent job offer rates for its graduates as well as 100 percent pass rates on the physical therapy board exam.
+The Physical Therapy Program boasts 100 percent job offer rates for its graduates as well as more than 90 percent pass rates on the physical therapy board exam.

 - A strong and active alumni network ensures that all CSD and SLP graduates will have extensive support during and after program completion.
 This support includes an extensive network of clinical partnerships where students are prepared to be World-Ready Graduates.

-- LVC is the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master’s degree.
+- Once candidacy status is obtained through the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, LVC will be the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master’s degree.
 The other Pennsylvania programs are six-years (4+2).

 - The Valley offers a cohort-based CSD/SLP curriculum with a limited number of acceptances each year.
 This will help build lifelong friendships and professional connections with classmates.